-Pursuant to TIMMA's Fiscal Policy (Resolution 17-01), TIMMA shall adopt an annual budget each year.
+Pursuant to TIMMA's Fiscal Policy (Resolution 17-04), TIMMA shall adopt an annual budget each year.
 The purpose of the Annual Budget is to provide management guidance and control over disbursement of TIMMA's revenues in accordance with the adopted work program as determined by the Board and as set forth in other policies.
 TIMMA's fiscal year extends from July 1 of each calendar year through June 30 of the following calendar year.
-The San Francisco County Transportation Authority is segregating its functions as TIMMA as a separate legal and financial entity effective July 1, 2017, therefore the TIMMA FY 2017/18 Budget and Work Program is completely separate from the Transportation Authority.
+The San Francisco County Transportation Authority (Transportation Authority) has segregated its functions as TIMMA, a separate legal and financial entity effective July 1, 2017, therefore the TIMMA FY 2018/19 Budget and Work Program is separate from the Transportation Authority.